intel-secl/docs/docs/quick-start-guides/SGX Infrastructure/6Deployment.md

   - Deployment System IP address
   - SAN List (Subject Alternative Name List contains list of all domain names for the deployment system)
-  - Network Port numbers for CMS, AAS, SCS, SQVS and KBS (Default Ports can be specified as mentioned in config file)
+  - Network Port numbers for CMS, AAS, SCS, SHVS and K8S (Default Ports can be specified as mentioned in config file)
   - INSTALL_ADMIN_USERNAME and INSTALL_ADMIN_PASSWORD (Admin Credentials for installation of services)
   - CCC_ADMIN_USERNAME and CCC_ADMIN_PASSWORD (User credentials for generating long-lived tokens)
+  - SHVS Service Account Credentials
   - Database name, Database username and password for SHVS
+  - IHUB Service Account Credentials
   - TENANT as KUBERNETES or OPENSTACK (based on the orchestrator chosen)
   - System IP address where Kubernetes or Openstack is deployed
+  - If TENANT is KUBERNETES, Provide token of master node in K8S_TOKEN.
   - Network Port Number of Kubernetes or Openstack Keystone/Placement Service

 Update enterprise_skc.conf